atranter/H2_H_Simulation/README.md

 For example: `python simulation.py example.txt 1 0 H 0 0 0 0 0 0 H 0 0 0.96382 0 0 0`
 simulates the H2 molecule at a bond length of +30% from equilibrium and outputs the data to example.txt

+As noted earlier, this file contains additional parameters that can be modified to increase modularity, however, modification of these parameters does not guarantee accuracy, so one should verify the data when altered.
+  * dt - timestep for each iteration
+  * ITERATIONS - number of iterations in the simulation
+  * BASIS - basis set for molecular integral calculation (see Psi4 documentation for possible choices)
+  * dz, dy, dx - displacement value used to estimate the forces acting on each atom

 **plot.py**